MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-risks.md

 #### Possible attempt to access Primary Refresh Token (PRT)

 Calculated offline.
 This risk detection type is discovered using information provided by Microsoft Defender for Endpoint (MDE).
 A Primary Refresh Token (PRT) is a key artifact of Microsoft Entra authentication on Windows 10, Windows Server 2016, and later versions, iOS, and Android devices.
-A PRT is a JSON Web Token (JWT) that's specially issued to Microsoft first-party token brokers to enable single sign-on (SSO) across the applications used on those devices.
+A PRT is a JSON Web Token (JWT) issued to Microsoft first-party token brokers to enable single sign-on (SSO) across the applications used on those devices.
 Attackers can attempt to access this resource to move laterally into an organization or perform credential theft.
-This detection moves users to high risk and only fires in organizations that have deployed MDE.
+This detection moves users to high risk and only fires in organizations that deploy MDE.
 This detection is high risk and we recommend prompt remediation of these users.
-It's seen infrequently in most organizations due to its low volume.
+It appears infrequently in most organizations due to its low volume.

 #### Suspicious API traffic

 Calculated offline.
-This risk detection is reported when abnormal Graph traffic or directory enumeration is observed by a user.
+This risk detection is reported when abnormal GraphAPI traffic or directory enumeration is observed.
 Suspicious API traffic might suggest that a user is compromised and is conducting reconnaissance in their environment.

 #### Suspicious sending patterns

 Calculated offline.
 This risk detection type is discovered using information provided by [Microsoft Defender for Office 365 (MDO)](/defender-office-365/air-about).
-This alert is generated when someone in your organization has sent suspicious email and is either at risk of being restricted from sending email or has already been restricted from sending email.
-This detection moves users to medium risk and only fires in organizations that have deployed MDO.
+This alert is generated when someone in your organization sent suspicious email and is either at risk of being or is restricted from sending email.
+This detection moves users to medium risk and only fires in organizations that deploy MDO.
 This detection is low-volume and is seen infrequently in most organizations.

 #### User reported suspicious activity